natalieagus/50005-2023/_assignments/pa2_2_ap.md

 3. There are 3 default `MODE`s provided, which upon received, the server will categorise the second message as the following:
 * `0`: two messages are expected following a `0`,
   * `M1`: The filename length (this is no more than 8 bytes long <span style="color:#f77729;"><b>by design</b></span>)
-    * Note that it does NOT mean that the length of the filename is less than `8`
-    * It means that the length of the filename needs at most 8 bytes to represent
-    * Thats covering integer value between 0 to $$2^{8\times8}$$ for unsigned integers, that's a large number!
+    > Note that it does NOT mean that the length of the filename is less than `8`.
+It means that the length of the filename needs at most 8 bytes to represent.
+Thats covering integer value between 0 to $$2^{8\times8}$$ for unsigned integers, that's a large number!
   * `M2`: The filename data itself with size dictated in the first message

 * `1`: two messages are expected following a `1`,
   * `M1`: <span style="color:#f77729;"><b>size</b></span> of the data block in bytes (not more than 8 bytes long <span style="color:#f77729;"><b>by design</b></span>)
   * `M2`: the data block itself with size dictated in the first message

 * `2`: no message is expected.
 This is a <span style="color:#f77729;"><b>connection close</b></span> request.

 > Note that it is <span style="color:#f77729;"><b>not always</b></span> necessary to send two messages after each `MODE` `int` data is sent, if the server knows <span style="color:#f77729;"><b>EXACTLY</b></span> the number of bytes that the client will send following a `MODE`.
 For instance, if <span style="color:#f77729;"><b>filename</b></span> has a <span style="color:#f77729;"><b>fixed</b></span> byte length: 32 bytes for instance, we can condense `MODE 0` in the server side to always do a `read_bytes(client_socket, 32)`.
 For this assignment however, follow the protocol stated in this handout closely.